 As an Episcopal School we uphold our Statement of Faith in carrying out the important work of our mission.
 Our tradition appreciates the mystery and breadth of God’s love and inspires debate, welcomes diverse ideas, values ambiguity and paradox, and respects traditions other than those set out in the Book of Common Prayer, the basis for corporate worship in the Episcopal Church.
 We affirm the right of each child and each member of our community to follow spiritual paths free from coercion—paths open to discussion and inquiry that are respectful of the Episcopal tradition and of differing views.
-From Preschool through Upper School, opportunities for spiritual learning, worship, prayer, reflection, and participation in the Eucharist are offered and comprise a foundation for all students to recognize the importance of their own spirituality and the critical value of acceptance and understanding among people of different faiths.
+From Early Childhood School through Upper School, opportunities for spiritual learning, worship, prayer, reflection, and participation in the Eucharist are offered and comprise a foundation for all students to recognize the importance of their own spirituality and the critical value of acceptance and understanding among people of different faiths.
 The vision of our founding headmaster, The Reverend Canon Ernest D. Sillers, continues to guide us today, “Every student is a sacred and precious child of God, endowed with the potential to become a productive, contributing member of society.
 Our purpose is to prepare students for life in a complex society, beset with grave problems and great pressures, by providing a strong program in character development and teaching morals undergirded with basic Judeo-Christian values.”

 We seek to prepare future leaders of conviction and perspective who can appreciate the powerful, positive role that inclusivity and understanding can have on the future direction of human kind.
 We expect our students to strive for justice and peace among all peoples, and respect the dignity of every human being.* As a result, we expect our students to be contributing members of our school community and the world beyond.
 From the Baptismal Covenant of the Book of Common Prayer*